-Procedures are in place to minimise the risk of peer-on-peer abuse and to investigate and deal with allegations of peer-on-peer abuse.
-Peer-on-peer abuse will not be tolerated and individuals will be supported.
+Procedures are in place to minimise the risk of child-on- child abuse and to investigate and deal with allegations of child-on-child abuse.
+Child-on-child abuse will not be tolerated and individuals will be supported.

-Different gender issues can be prevalent when dealing with peer-on-peer abuse.
-Peer-on-peer abuse can take a range of forms (bullying, teenage relationship abuse, physical abuse, sexual abuse, on-line abuse etc.).
+Different gender issues can be prevalent when dealing with child-on-child abuse.
+Child-on-child abuse can take a range of forms (bullying, teenage relationship abuse, physical abuse, sexual abuse, on-line abuse etc.).